rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 cd ..
 ```
 ## Step-12: Corrections of defect formation energies in finite-size supercells
-The total energies for charged defects are not properly estimated due to interactions between a defect, its images, and background charge
+The total energies for charged defects are not properly estimated due to interactions between a defect, its images, and background charge.
+The following command creates *correction.json* and *correction.pdf* files in each of the defect directory
 ```
 pydefect efnv -d *_*/ -pcr perfect/calc_results.json -u ../unitcell/unitcell.yaml
 ```
-Create defect_structure_info.json files to analyze the defect local structures [in each defect directory]
+The following command creates *defect_structure_info.json* files to analyze the defect local structures [in each defect directory]
 ```
 pydefect dsi -d *_*/
 ```
-Create VESTA file (defect.vesta) for analyzing the defect structure files [in each defect directory]
+The following command creates VESTA file (defect.vesta) for analyzing the defect structure files [in each defect directory]
 ```
 pydefect_util dvf -d *_*/
 ```